troupe/troupe.github.io/_posts/2013-05-22-live-collections.md

 Changes to the Server to Implement Push
 =======================================

-Firstly, we'll need to attach a Faye server instance to our httpServer instance, like this:
+Firstly, we'll need to attach a Faye server instance to our httpServer instance, like so:

 {% gist 5621371 %}